hcheng25/Gym-Track/README.md

     - `'yes'` if user wants the next session to be more difficult
     - `'no'` if user wants the next session to be the same difficulty (weight, sets, reps all unchangedd)

+Note that the DATA `.csv` file must contain at least one entry for each exercise the user would like to include in workout generation.

 ### CONFIG
-The DATA `.csv` file should contain the following columns:
+The CONFIG `.csv` file should contain the following columns:
 - `exercises`: All exercise names as they appear on the `DATA` spreadsheet
 - `weight_inc`: How much the weight for an exercise will increase when `up?` is set to `yes` and weight is increased
 - `rep_inc`: How many reps more will be assigned for an exercise when `up?` is set to `yes` and reps are increased
 - `min_rep`: The number that reps will be reset to when increasing weight
 - `max_rep`: The maximum number of reps at which increasing difficulting will increase weight and reset reps to `min_rep` value

 Each value can be set individually for each exercise using this spreadsheet.
+The CONFIG `.csv` is also the main way to customize what exercises are included in rotation.
+To stop including an exercise in rotation, simply remove its row from CONFIG.
+Additionally, ensure that any exercises that are on CONFIG each have at least one entry on the DATA `.csv` in order for the script to properly generate workouts with them.

 ### OUTPUT_TXT and OUTPUT_CSV
 Both these paths simply point to the desired output location.
 When running the scripts, files should be created if they do not already exist and will be updated as appropriate.
 If the user does not follow the generated list of exercises, the output `.csv` file can be manually edited to ensure that the correct new data is added to the complete DATA spreadsheet when running `finish.py`.